CSMS API Specifications

 Prerequisites

-- Type of measurements required (measurands) in the MeterValues message :
+- Type of measurements (measurands) required in the

 - Required features of the